 She specifically references the Haitian voudon path, but it is also applicable to Louisiana vodou.
 The paths originate from West Africa, with modern day Benin considered its most likely origin.
 However it’s evolution stems from the inhumane slave trade practiced from the 16th to 19th centuries.

 Haitian voudon still maintains that Bondye, “The Good God” is the creator god.
 Iwas function as guides to direct the needs of day to day life.
 Both are respected and considered sacred, but ritual and ceremonies call to the associated Iwa for their assistance.
-Louisiana vodou has taken on slightly more Catholic influence, which its creator god being God.
+Louisiana vodou has taken on slightly more Catholic influence, with its creator god being the Christian God.
 Saints are called for assistance within sacred ritual more often than the traditional Iwa.

 It should be noted that voudon gave hope to the slaves suffering in Haiti.
 It was through voudon that they found the inspiration and strength to rise and revolt against the French colonists that sought to keep them enslaved.
-It is through this uprising, that voudon was brought to the Americas when the French fled.
+It is through this uprising that voudon was brought to the Americas when the French fled.
 Voudon has remained a powerful influence in Haiti as the people reclaim their communities.
-They still struggle to overcome the damage created by the slave trade and racist perspectives held against their people.
+They still struggle to overcome the damage created by the slave trade and racist perspectives held against them.

 Vodou in Louisiana would not be as influential for quite some time, until the rise of voodoo queens, most noteably Marie Laveau.
 Voodoo queens held much political influence in their neighborhoods.
 Politicians, lawyers, businessmen and other influential men often sought the guidance of these women in their decision making.
 The rise in power of these women was remarkable as they lived in communities that upheld oppressive practices and a strong separation of freedom between the white and black population.
 Even today, Marie Laveau is considered the Voodoo Queen of the south.